Caucasus-Rosetta/Lingua-Corpus/README.md

 ### For data scientists, developers and whom it may concern:
 ##### Some of the text materials are copyrighted, check out the multilingual sources section that links to the source, please be sure to obide the authors restrictions and limitaions.
 ### For copyright owners:
-##### The text materials here are used for research, if there is any concerns regarding having your text material on this repo, please contact us via email: daniel.abzakh@gmail.com, kalle@hilsenbek.de.
+##### The text materials here are used for research, if there are any concerns regarding having your text material on this repo, please contact us via email(s): daniel.abzakh@gmail.com, kalle@hilsenbek.de.

 ### Tools:
 ##### Composition of a training corpus